onlycs/onlycs/readme.md

 ## About Me

-* Junior in High School
+* Senior in High School
 * Programming Lead of FRC Team 2791
 * Writing code since 2017
 * I use arch, btw